 - Explain your role and its limits to colleagues so you can manage people's expectations.
 Be clear about the activities you will be doing as part of your role.
 For example, you could say "My role as a Blue Light Champion is to share information that promotes awareness of how to keep yourself mentally well." - Communicate the reasons for the boundary.
 If someone is asking for direct advice or help beyond your role, you could say: "Sorry, I am not the best person to advise you on that and do not have the knowledge, skills or experience to help you with this.
-I am not a mental health professional and stepping outside of my abilities as a champion might be unhelpful to you.
+I am not a mental health professional and stepping outside of my abilities as a Champion might be unhelpful to you.
 But I can suggest other sources of help and support you may wish to access."
 The explanation shows that you understand and believe in the reasons for the boundary. - Don't make promises you may not be able to stick to.
-For example don't tell someone everything they tell you is completely confidential if there is a chance that what they say means you need to alert someone else in your service. - Signpost individuals to further information and support.
+For example don't tell someone everything they tell you is completely confidential if there is a chance what they may say means you need to alert someone else in your service. - Signpost individuals to further information and support.
 It may be helpful to ask the person: "What would you like to happen in this situation?"
-This will help to empower them and encourage them to take the course of action that seems right to them.
-Be clear about what you can do, as well as what you can't.